Opportunities to find deeper powers within ourselves come when life seems most challenging. -- Joseph Campbell

 Additionally I offer a SLIDING SCALE to help you afford treatment, and daytime as well as EVENING HOURS during the week.
-My office is conveniently located near I-225, I-25, and within minutes of DTC/Greenwood Village, Lowry, Cherry Creek, University Hills, and Downtown.
+My office is conveniently located near I-225 and I-25, and within minutes of DTC/Greenwood Village, Lowry, Cherry Creek, University Hills, and Downtown.

-For many, the stereotype exists of the bobblehead therapist who collects a steep fee for his "work" while the client vents and nothing changes--wash, rinse, repeat, see you next week!
+For many the stereotype exists of the bobblehead therapist who collects a steep fee for his "work" while the client vents and vents yet nothing changes--wash, rinse, repeat, see you next week!
 This has put both the profession and work of mental health in a poor light, in my view.
 And while many counselors defy this typecasting, the misnomer persists.

 My style, in contrast, is interactive and encouraging toward the client's acquiring insights and skills that result in psychological healing.
 Homework assignments are a vital part of what I do to help clients build on what is covered in session.
-At the same time empathy, compassion, patience, and respect are always part of my client's therapeutic experience.
+At the same time empathy, compassion, respect, and patience are always part of the therapeutic experience.

 MY COUNSELING PHILOSOPHY

-In the 21st Century, the psychotherapeutic profession is more researched, knowledgeable, methodological, and legally/ethically structured than ever before.
-In the case of counselors who have acquired a Master's degree with State licensure and National Certification, thousands of hours of theoretical understanding, clinical experience, and professional supervision/development have been gained prior to starting a private practice.
+In the 21st Century, psychotherapy is more researched, knowledgeable, methodological, and structured than ever before.
+In the case of counselors such as myself who have acquired a Master's degree with State licensure and National Certification, thousands of hours of theoretical understanding, clinical experience, and professional supervision/development have been gained prior to even starting a private practice.

-This makes today's counselor a highly skilled mental health practitioner with exceptional knowledge of how to help a person heal his or her psychological functioning.
+This makes today's mental health practitioner a highly skilled professional who possesses exceptional knowledge of how to help a person heal his or her psychological functioning.
 This is no trivial thing.
 Such healing ultimately allows us to live happily, enjoy peace of mind, dare to hope and dream, achieve our goals, enjoy satisfying relationships, and treat ourselves and others with dignity and respect.
 Is anything more important than that?